rdevans87/NoSQL_FitnessTracker/README.md

 Navigate to `http://localhost:3000/` in browser window.

-A fully functional Fitness Tracker App will be ready to use as soon as the page load.
+Fitness Tracker App ready to use as soon as page loads.

-avail`features` of this are listed below.
+The `Features` of this App are described in the next section.

-Please note, There are no further requirement to use this Application.

-Use this App without installation visiting the deployed on Herok
+Alternatively, this application is available to use without installation by visiting the:
 ## Features

 When the page loads, users are given the option to create a new workout or continue with their last workout.